 In section 3, I spoke of the second precedent of the people as the change from the Confederation to the Federation, that begs the question of the first precedent.
 It is in the first precedent that we established the absolute sovereignty of the people.
 That precedent comes in the twofold events of the Declaration of Independence and the revolution it defined in establishing the peoples natural right to govern themselves.
 (See John Jay on Chisolm v.
 Georgia) The significance of this first precedent cannot be underestimated.

 As legal historical progression, the Declaration of Independence follows the Magna Carta Libertatum of 1297 (aka the Great Charter of Freedoms.)
 That document has its legal precedent in King Henry I’s Charter of Liberties.
-King Henry, of his own accord, proclaimed the limits of his power in the Charter of Liberties, while King John was being restrained by his subjects in the Magna Carta Libertatum.
+King Henry, of his own accord and political necessity, proclaimed the limits of his power in the Charter of Liberties, while King John was being restrained by his subjects in the Magna Carta Libertatum.
 While these documents precede the Declaration of Independence, they carry no lineage of law.

 The Declaration of Independence stands alone.
 It is a declaration of the people’s rights, by the people themselves, denouncing the right of kings and hereditary powers.
 It ends the division of class by the aristocracy and proclaims the right of freedom and equal sovereign power for all in their own lives, by the simple virtue of their birth into the United States of America!